HBCU & HSI Partnerships

 Happy Hispanic Heritage Month!
 In this episode, two current students and officers of the Latino Medical Student Association (LMSA) share their experiences during the MD program.

-Ready to apply to Ross University School of Medicine to earn your Doctor of Medicine (MD) Degree?
-RUSM offers five easy ways to start or complete your application.
+Ready to apply to Ross University School of Medicine?
+There are five easy ways to start or complete your MD application.